Irfan Habib

-Irfan Habib (born 12 August 1931) is an Indian historian of ancient and medieval India, following the methodology of Marxist historiography in his contributions to economic history.
-He is known for his strong stance against Hindutva.
-He has authored a number of books, notably the Agrarian System of Mughal India, 1556–1707, an Atlas of the Mughal Empire: Political and Economic Maps with Detailed Notes, and an Atlas of Ancient Indian History (with Faiz Habib).
-As the general editor, he is also the driving force behind the A People's History of India series, volumes of which continue to be released.
+Irfan Habib (born 12 August 1931) is an Indian historian of ancient and medieval India.
+His work includes historical geography, the history of Indian technology, and the economic history of medieval India, especially the Mughal Empire.
+His scholarship is associated with Marxist historiography.
+He is Professor Emeritus at Aligarh Muslim University (AMU).
+Habib has written several works, including The Agrarian System of Mughal India, 1556–1707, An Atlas of the Mughal Empire, Essays in Indian History: Towards a Marxist Perception, and An Atlas of Ancient Indian History, co-authored with Faiz Habib.
+He has also served as general editor of the A People's History of India series.